Skip to main content

 _triang_labels

-Description: Constructs the list of indices of the points that will be used in a triangulation.
+Description: Constructs the list of point labels of the points that will be used in a triangulation.

 note